ITensor/website/docs/book/itensor_basics.md

     println("z = ",z);
     //prints: z = (7,8)

+Calling `.cplx` always succeeds even if the ITensor is real.

 ### Printing ITensors

 A convenient way to print and ITensor is to use the `Print` macro: